morimekta/providence/src/site/markdown/models.md

      * because in the built object, they are always present.
 Optional values
      * will return true if and only of the value was set in the builder.
      * And default values (no requirement indicator) will always be present
-     * if it's a primitive value, and behave as optional if non-primitive
+     * if it's a primitive value, and behave as optional if non-trivial
-     * value (string, binary, enum and message).
+     * value (enum and message) unless an explicit default was set.
      */
     public boolean hasMyField();

     // ---- CONTAINERS ----

     /**
-     * Containers will also have an extra method.
+     * Containers will also have an extra method for getting number of entries.
      *
      * The entry count returns the number of entries in the container, or 0
      * if the container is not present.